shazzana/noitchkitchen-backend/README.md

 ### Site can be accessed at the following url: https://noitchkitchen.vercel.app/

 - This repo consist of the backend of the site
 - The frontend uses HTML, CSS, Javascript, ReactJS.
-It can be accessed at the here: https://github.com/shazzana/noitchkitchen
+It can be accessed here: https://github.com/shazzana/noitchkitchen
 - Both repos must be running for the site to work locally

 ## Tech Stack/Libraries for backend